 Are you currently looking for a job that offers flexibility in between personal commitments or during educational study?
 Are you interested in gaining valuable workplace experience and making a real difference in young people’s lives?
 Maybe a role as a Bank Support Worker is the next step for you?

-Our client are currently looking for kind, caring and friendly people to join our professional team as a Bank Support Worker.
+Our client is currently looking for kind, caring and friendly people to join their professional team as a Bank Support Worker.
 Experience is not essential and full training will be provided but understanding the issues young people face in their daily life will really help to make a difference.

-You will join their Bank Team on a “Zero Hours Contract” supporting their Residential Home in Bury working flexible shifts that fit around your personal life.
+You will join their Bank Team on a “Zero Hours Contract” supporting their Residential Home in Huddersfield working flexible shifts that fit around your personal life.

 - Competitive pay (£9.54 p/h)

 - 22 days holiday + 8 bank holidays

 - Excellent Learning and Development opportunities (NVQ Level 3 in Adult Health & Social Care)

 - Paid Induction (Running over 7 days)

 - Free on-site parking

 - Employee Assistance Programme / 24-hour Counselling Service